Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 On top of the choice between (warm) indoor and outdoor seating areas, we all received a free glass of mulled wine (or juice for the kids), with table service and more drinks available from the bar for the duration of the trip.

-The highlights of the cruise were without a doubt passing famous structures like the Parliament Building, Buda Castle, Gellért Thermal Bath, and going under the Széchenyi Chain Bridge once it was dark and they were all lit up with lights.
+The highlights of the cruise were without a doubt passing famous structures like the Parliament Building, Buda Castle, Gellért Thermal Baths, and going under the Széchenyi Chain Bridge once it was dark and they were all lit up with lights.

 I think I first fell in love with Budapest on that cruise; no matter how touristy it may seem, you really shouldn’t miss this experience when in Budapest!